Alabama Gambling Ballot Measures

 - This will legalize sports betting at tribal casinos and licensed racetracks in California.
 The bill would also legalize roulette and dice games.
 This comes in exchange for a 10% tax on all sports betting operations.

-- This initiative legalizes online and mobile betting for 21+ players at a 10% tax rate on revenues and requires 85% of the tax revenue to go to homelessness prevention and mental health after regulatory costs are paid.
+- This initiative legalizes online and mobile betting for 21+ gamblers at a 10% tax rate on revenues and requires 85% of the tax revenue to go to homelessness prevention and mental health after regulatory costs are paid.

 Georgia Gambling Ballot Measures

-Georgia Sports Betting Legalization Amendment (2022)
+Georgia Sports Betting Legalization Amendment (2022) *Did Not Recieve Required Amount Of Signatures

 - This legislative initiative needs to pass a Senate vote and would amend the state constitution to authorize sportsbook operations with a significant portion of taxes being allocated toward education.